lukaslueken/lisco-paper/README.md

-# LISCO: Learning-based iterative solver for constrained optimization
+# Self-Supervised Learning of Iterative Solvers for Constrained Optimization